Melita F.C.: League Standings

-1970's-2010's: Life in the Lower Leagues
+Late 1960s - early 2010s: Life in the lower leagues

 The club survived for one solitary season before a period of 45 years playing lower league football in the first, second and third divisions, with varying levels of success.
 Many titles have been won in the third and second division, while Melita's youth nursery team have also had their share of success, as well as a reputation for bringing through quality players that have gone on to play at the highest level.
 This period also saw inauguration of the Gianni Bencini Ground in Pembroke.

 2012–13: Golden Era – Premier League

 Season 2012–13 promised to be a historical season as it meant that Melita would be playing in the Premier League for the first time in their history.
 Following near misses for promotion from the 2nd tier, they finally managed to gain promotion by winning the 1st Division title.
 Melita's Premier League adventure started slowly; however, as the season went by some historical wins and results were obtained, including a 2–1 victory over reigning champions Valletta F.C. as well as a 5–3 victory over Ħamrun Spartans the final day of the season.